-My festive twice baked potatoes have all the convenience of baked potato, but leveled up to something far more interesting by scooping the potato out and mixing it with turkey, cranberry sauce and Primula cheese with ham, then filling the potato skins again, topping with grated cheese and popping back into the oven briefly to melt the cheese. .
+My festive twice baked potatoes have all the convenience of baked potato, but levelled up to something far more interesting by scooping the potato out and mixing it with turkey, cranberry sauce and Primula cheese with ham, then filling the potato skins again, topping with grated cheese and popping back into the oven briefly to melt the cheese. .

 The secret to scooping out the potato skin neatly is not to get all the flesh out; rather, score around the edge about 5mm / 1/4 ” in from the skin and then spoon out the middle.
 By leaving a layer of potato with the skin, it makes the potato shell more robust and easier to handle.

 These twice baked potatoes are delicious as a filling and hearty meal, particularly as a way of using up Christmas left-overs, but they could also be made as party canapes by using small bite sized potatoes.
 For this, adjust the baking time downwards as required to about 25 minutes or so, depending on size.

 - You don’t need to save these delicious chicken, cranberry and stilton muffins for a special occasion when you have roast chicken leftovers to hand.

 - Thai curry croquettes are an easy and delicious way to make the most of your leftovers.
 Switch chicken for turkey for an economical and unusual meal that’s full of fabulous flavours.